Monday, 9 July 2018

 None of our fellow campers showed signs of life, but as we walked out the young cyclists started to emerge from their canvas bunker.

-We were the first to arrive in the breakfast room and I explained to the large blonde woman in attendance that we had spoken to the patron last night.
+At the hotel, the breakfast room was empty except for a large blonde woman behind the counter, and I explained to her that we had spoken to the patron last night.

-She asked politely whether we were Dutch, and on hearing that we were Australian she immediately reverted from French to English (in fact she was English herself).
+She asked politely whether we were Dutch, and on hearing that we were Australian she immediately reverted from French to English (in fact she was English herself, and the co-owner of the place).

 While we worked our way through the offerings – coffee, bread, croissants, butter, ham, eggs, cheese and jam – she told us about the difficulties of moving to France, which they had done about ten years ago.